-In the late 1940s, stage actress and singer Kyle MacDonnell became one of television’s very first stars, earning the nickname Miss Television and wide praise from critics.
+Kyle MacDonnell became one of TV ‘s very first stars in the late 1940s.
 Between 1948 and 1951 she hosted a number of shows and made guest appearances on many others.
-She took a break from show business in 1951 to have a baby and her television career never recovered.
-When she died in 2004, her role as a television pioneer had been all but forgotten.
+She took a break from show business in 1951 to have a baby and her career never recovered.
+Kyle died in 2004, her role as a TV pioneer all but forgotten.

 The television industry in the United States, like the rest of the country, threw itself into the war effort following the attack on Pearl Harbor in December 1941.
 The nation entered World War II a little over five months after commercial television was officially introduced on July 1st.
 When the war ended, attention turned to expanding the reach of television, improving the quality of its broadcasts and most importantly convincing both sponsors and the public that the new medium was here to stay.